aimms/how-to/Articles/118/118-Connect-SQLite.rst

 Create a connection string
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 A connection string is an AIMMS string parameter |sp| that you could fill out thanks to a procedure.
-This procedure should use the '*SQLCreateConnectionString*' function.
+This procedure should use the "*SQLCreateConnectionString*" function.
 Let's build that connection string as follows :

-* Create an AIMMS string parameter |sp| named '*ConnectionString*' .
+* Create an AIMMS string parameter |sp| named "*ConnectionString*" .
 * Check, Commit and Close.
-* Create a new procedure |proc|  named '*WriteTheConnectionString*' (the name is not important)
+* Create a new procedure |proc|  named "*WriteTheConnectionString*" (the name is not important)
 * Double click on procedure's name and write the following code in its body field:

 .. code-block:: aimms